Our FREE typing software is powered by Google. It provides fast and accurate typing - making it easy to type the Arabic language anywhere on the Web.

 backspace

-or click on any words to get more choices on a drop-down menu.in English | in Arabic |
+or click on any word to see additional choices in a dropdown menu.in English | in Arabic |

 ---|---|